l1x/harddots/README.md

 The main disadvantage:

 * **Same Filesystem:** Source and target must be on the same filesystem.
 Usually true for user configs within their home directory and a cache also in the home directory (e.g., ~/.cache).
-* **Directories:** You cannot hardlink directories.
+* **Directories:** We cannot hardlink directories.
 This is fine for individual config files.

 ### **Workflow Example (New System)**